KellyCHI22/JavaScript30/13-Slide-in-on-Scroll/README.md

 }
 ```

-This debounce function takes in a callback function, cb, as the first parameter and a delay as the second parameter.
+This debounce function takes in a callback function, `cb`, as the first parameter and a `delay` as the second parameter.
 We are then returning a new function at the end of the debounce function which acts as a wrapper for our callback. **This wrapper will ensure that the callback is only called after the delay that is passed into the debounce function.**

-Lastly, we clear any existing timeout every time we call debounce which ensures that if we call debounce before the delay has finished then it will restart the timer.
+Lastly, we clear any existing timeout every time we call debounce which ensures that if we call debounce before the delay has finished then **it will restart the timer.**

 In the example solution, the debounce function will wait 20ms before registering an event, which will reduce browser overhead.
 ```javascript